HoloLens 2

-Microsoft HoloLens 2 is an augmented reality (AR) headset developed and manufactured by Microsoft.
+Microsoft HoloLens 2 is a mixed reality head-mounted display developed and manufactured by Microsoft.
 It is the successor to the original Microsoft HoloLens.
-The first variant of the device, The HoloLens 2 enterprise edition, debuted on February 24, 2019.
+The first variant of the device, The HoloLens 2 enterprise edition, debuted its release on February 24, 2019.
 This was followed by a developer edition that was announced on May 2, 2019.
-The HoloLens 2 was subsequently released in limited numbers on November 7, 2019.
+The HoloLens 2 was subsequently released to limited numbers on November 7, 2019.

+The Hololens 2 is now discontinued, but will continue to receive software updates until December 31, 2027.

 Description

 The HoloLens 2 was announced by lead HoloLens developer Alex Kipman on February 24, 2019 at Mobile World Congress (MWC) in Barcelona, Spain.
 On May 7, 2019 the HoloLens 2 was shown again at the Microsoft Build developer conference.
 There, it showcased an application created with the Unreal Game Engine.

-The HoloLens 2 are combination waveguide and laser-based stereoscopic & full-color mixed reality smartglasses developed and manufactured by Microsoft.
+The HoloLens 2 are combination waveguide and laser-based stereoscopic and full-color mixed reality smartglasses developed and manufactured by Microsoft.
 The US military's Integrated Visual Augmentation System is a further development of Hololens 2.

 The HoloLens 2 is an early AR device.
 The displays on the HoloLens 2 are simple waveguide displays with a fixed focus of approximately two meters.
 Because of the fixed focus, the displays exhibit the Vergence-Accommodation Conflict, which is an unpleasant visual sensation for the viewer.

 On August 20, 2019, at the Hot Chips 31 symposium Microsoft presented their Holographic Processing Unit (HPU) 2.0 custom design for the HoloLens 2 with the following features: